Treatment for Anxiety Disorders

 Medication versus Therapy

 When seeking treatment for anxiety disorders such as OCD, GAD, or Social Anxiety, making sense of the overwhelming options available can be stressful.
-What is the best way to treat emotional or mental distress depends on personal preference, how one defines their disorder, what type of change they expect, social stigmas and financial concerns.
-These and other reasons will keep the majority of those suffering from anxiety disorders from ever seeking help.
-A high percentage of those getting treatment for Anxiety Disorders will not receive adequate help or finish their treatment.
+What is the best way to treat emotional or mental distress depends on personal preference, how hopeless one feels, how one defines their disorder, what type of change they expect, social stigmas and financial concerns.
+These and other reasons will keep many from seeking help and a high percentage of those getting treatment for Anxiety Disorders will never receive adequate help or finish their treatment.

 So what’s going on?
 What stops people from seeking treatment for their anxiety disorders?
 They most certiainly don’t want to suffer.
 They don’t want to feel bad.